 Tamsin Waley-Cohen was born in London in 1986.
 She became a Foundation Scholar, studying with Itzhak Rashkovsky, at the Royal College of Music where she won all available awards, including – twice – the concerto competition, and was their String Player of the Year in 2005.
 Numerous competition successes include winning the 2005 Royal Overseas League String Prize and the 2007 J&A Beare Bach competition.

 Tamsin has been a regular participant at the International Musicians’ Seminar at Prussia Cove since she was 16.
 She has also participated in master classes given by Ida Haendel, Igor Ozim, and Ruggiero Ricci, the latter describing her as “the most exceptionally gifted young violinist I have ever encountered.”

-From 2011-2012 she was the Artistic Director of London’s Tricycle Theatre’s Chamber Music Series, and of Music at the Bargello Chamber Music Festival in Florence, Italy.
+She is the Artistic Director of London’s Tricycle Theatre’s Chamber Music Series, and in 2011 was the artistic director of Music at the Bargello Chamber Music Festival in Florence, Italy.